-- The course runs July 17th to August 4th, 2017.
-Hours: 9:00 a.m. to 12 noon - All classes (except for one day) take place at the University of Waterloo, Stratford Campus - NOTE: For the First Day (Monday, July 17th), please arrange to be in the lobby of the U of Waterloo's Stratford Campus, 125 St Patrick Street, Stratford, between 8:30-8:45 a.m.
-The instructors will meet you there and take you to the studios. - The class is 4 days per week.
-(NOTE: Week #1 is Monday to Thursday, Weeks #2 & #3 are Tuesday through Friday).
-The Presentation of the Monologues takes place on the last day: Friday, August 4th (see below).
+- The course runs May 5th 17th.
+Hours: 9:00 a.m. to 12 noon - All classes take place at the University of Waterloo, Stratford Campus - NOTE: For the First Day (Sunday May 5th), please arrange to be in the lobby of the U of Waterloo's Stratford Campus, 125 St Patrick Street, Stratford, by 8:45 a.m.
+The instructors will meet you there and take you to the studios. - The class is 6 days per week Sunday Friday

+The Presentation of the Monologues takes place on the last day: Friday May 17th (see below).